 Always.
 Ask.
 For.
 A. Change.

-There isn’t even the slightest reason to tolerate disrespectful behaviour — demand change.
+There isn’t even the slightest reason to tolerate disrespectful behavior — demand change.

-Instead, explain why and how what your partner does harms you.
+Instead, explain why and how your partner does harm you.
 Share your feelings and explain you don’t want to feel that way.
 Offer help.
-For example, every time your partner acts disrespectful, you would let him know so he would be aware of it.
+For example, every time your partner acts disrespectfully, you would let him know so he would be aware of it.

-Look for his honesty and notice if he does try to correct his behaviour.
+Look for his honesty and notice if he does try to correct his behavior.